+MEDICAL CENTER

-MEDICAL CENTER 212-304-7026 with a person who is "blacked-out" constitutes gender-based misconduct depends on the presence or absence of the observable factors indicating that a person is also incapacitated, described above.
+person is also incapacitated, described above.
 Total or partial loss of memory, without more, is insufficient to demonstrate incapacitation.

 The use of alcohol or drugs can create an atmosphere of confusion and can lower inhibitions.
 All parties should be aware of, and carefully consider, the potential consequences of the use of alcohol or drugs.
 Every individual is responsible for ensuring there is mutual, affirmative consent prior to engaging in sexual conduct.